Sammarger/Disease-spread-visualiser/README.md

 The main target audience for this project is a wide range of people that want to be informed on the subject but are not data experts.
 My specific client currently works for the NHS as a graphic designer and believes  that the understanding of data in a visual form is just as important as the data itself.

-## {1.2}   Research
+### {1.2}   Research

 For this project I aim to research in a variety of different ways in order to make the model up to my clients standards.
 Firstly, I will conduct a survey to see what my friends and family found intuitive and what they found impractical about existing data visualisers.
 I will also conduct my own research on popular disease trackers, identifying what worked and what could be improved.
 I will then test said programs against mine to see where improvements could be made.

 Furthermore, I will research well made computer algorithms that perform web scraping, allowing my program to gather data for various websites across the globe and store said data within a database.
 Research on how to properly implement this database on graphs and visual aids may also need to occur.

-### **{1.3.1}	Client Overview**
+### {1.3.1}	Client Overview

 My client for this project is my dad, Paul Margerison, who is currently working as a graphic designer for the NHS, and has been working as a graphical designer all of his life.
 He believes that good and bad data representation can have a major impact on a user's perception of the news as a whole.

 For this project, I have prepared a variety of questions related to the exact purpose and look of the program.
 Since the program is for a specific client, it is extremely important for the developer to maintain contact with the client throughout the production process so they are satisfied with the result.

-### **{1.3.2}   Interview**
+### {1.3.2}   Interview

-1. ** What kind of information would you like to find within my program? **Statistical and numerical data would be more interesting and important as descriptive data is already easily accessible.
+1. **What kind of information would you like to find within my program?** Statistical and numerical data would be more interesting and important as descriptive data is already easily accessible.
-2. **Would you like there to be a login system? **Yes I would like a login system however if my username and passwords are insecure I would prefer not.
+2. **Would you like there to be a login system?** Yes I would like a login system however if my username and passwords are insecure I would prefer not.
-3. **Should the program focus on a specific country? **I would prefer if the program gave an overview of the world as a whole, while still making the data easily readable.
+3. **Should the program focus on a specific country?** I would prefer if the program gave an overview of the world as a whole, while still making the data easily readable.

     **(d) What data about the disease would you like to have on this program?** As mentioned before, an overview of all the key statistics such as death-count, total number of cases, and potentially how these rates change over time.

-**(e) Would you like to see a map of your local area? **A local map of london may be useful, especially if it is done in real time.
+**(e) Would you like to see a map of your local area?** A local map of London may be useful, especially if it is done in real time.

-**(f) Are there any more features you would like to see? **If you were able to add your symptoms, contributing to a map of London, it would be interesting to see what counties are infected.
+**(f) Are there any more features you would like to see?** If you were able to add your symptoms, contributing to a map of London, it would be interesting to see what counties are infected.

-###
-        **{1.3.3}   Questionnaire		**
+### {1.3.3}   Questionnaire

 I asked my dad to conduct a quick survey with a few of his co-workers, who are also graphic designers working on the NHS website and its usability, in order to flesh out the design of the data visualiser.
 The results of the 17 surveys are as follows: